lhstrh/action-repo-semver/README.md

-# Repo SemVer
+# GitHub Action: Repo SemVer

 [![CI](https://github.com/lhstrh/greatest-semver-tag/actions/workflows/ci.yml/badge.svg)](https://github.com/lhstrh/greatest-semver-tag/actions/workflows/ci.yml)

-This GitHub Action sorts through a given repository's tags and outputs the greatest according to the [rules of semantic versioning](https://semver.org/).
-In addition, it outputs "release", "major", "minor", "patch", "prerelease", and "build" increments.
-When given a specific semver increment, it will also output the requested version bump with respect to the current version in a separate "bump" output.
-When given the version number of a release planned for the future, this action also reports whether it is indeed greater than the current version.
+This GitHub Action sorts through a given repository's tags and returns the greatest according to the [rules of semantic versioning](https://semver.org/) on its `tag` output, along with a clean semver stripped of any prefix on its `current` output.
 This action is primarily intended as a utility for use in release automation workflows.

+**Obtaining version increments**

+The `release`, `major`, `minor`, `patch`, `prerelease`, and `build` outputs yield a semver that has a corresponding increment over the `current` output.

+**Requesting a specific version bump**

+If a `bump` input is given (e.g., "minor" or "release"), the `bump` output yields the requested semver with respect to `current`.

+**Validating planned a version**

+When given a semver on the `planned` input, this action reports whether the given version is indeed greater than `current` on the `planned-is-valid` output.

 ## Usage
 In the `steps` of a job, specify the following:
 ```
 - name: Repo SemVer
-  uses: lhstrh/action-repo-semver@v1.1.1
+  uses: lhstrh/action-repo-semver@v1.1.2
   id: repo-semver
   with:
     bump: patch